 Motivation, Morale and Incentives: Theories of Motivation; How Managers Motivate; Concept of Morale; Factors determining morale; Role of Incentives in Building up Morale.

 Communication: Steps in the Communication Process; Communication Channels; Oral versus Written Communication; Verbal versus non-verbal Communication;

 upward, downward and lateral communication; Barriers to Communication, Role of Information Technology.
 Corporate Governance: Factors affecting Corporate Governance; Mechanisms of Corporate Governance.

-RBI Grade B Result 2020 is now available on the official website of the bank.
-RBI Grade B Result of main exam for DR-General has been published on December 18, 2020, however, the marks secured in Prelims, Main exam and Interview will be available on the Bank's website only after the declaration of the final result.
+RBI Grade B Result can be downloaded once published on the official website.
+Presently, the Result of Mains exam for DR-General has been published on December 18, 2020, However, the marks secured in Prelims, Main exam and Interview will be available on the Bank's website only after the declaration of the final result.